thierryoliveira/rastreator_clean_arch_tdd/README.md

 # Rastreator
 > An easy app to track your delivery packages
 This project was developed just to show some skills and good habits with Flutter, feel free to use or change as you want.
+> On this repository, I pushed the same app in two versions, using different state managers, being them GetX and Bloc.
+> The first version was made using GetX, so I decided to know how hard is decouple this lib from an app, and using a nice pattern like clean architecture some SOLID concepts like dependency inversion, it was **really easy**!

 ## Review
 To this project, I used Clean Architecture and some unit tests following TDD for each layer.

 ## Important

-No changes are needed to run this app, just clone and build using a Flutter > 2 with nullsafety.
+No changes are needed to run this app, just clone and build using a Flutter nullsafety (2+).

 ## Release History